skaki/samlsp/README.md

 ## Project description

-This project represents ASI's implementation of a **SAML 2.0 Service Provider**, completely built on **Spring Framework**.
+This project represents an implementation of a **SAML 2.0 Service Provider**, completely built on **Spring Framework**.
 In particular, it shows how to develop a web solution devised for Federated Authentication, by integrating **Spring Boot** and **Spring Security SAML**.
 The configuration has been completely defined using *Java annotations* (no XML).

 **SSOCircle** ([ssocircle.com](http://www.ssocircle.com/en/portfolio/publicidp/)) is used as public Identity Provider for test purpose.